 If this story resonates with you, we’d be happy to work with you too.
-Our next Lean Eating group kicks off in early January and we’d love to have you in the program.
+Our next coaching group kicks off soon and we’d love to have you in the program.

-But whether you choose Lean Eating or not isn’t important.
+But whether you choose PN Coaching or not isn’t important.
 What’s important is that you get the help you need.

 Because the difference between where you are today, and where you’ll be in a year, is the quality of the coaching, the mentorship, and the support you get along the way.

 So my question to you is this: Are you man enough to ask for help?